learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 liking.

 In upcoming lessons, we will learn additional tags which provide us an more ways to describe our content.
-We might be starting with lists today, but soon we'll be including video, creating multi-column layouts, and ensuring our sites work equally well on a web-enabled refrigerator as well as smartphones.
+We might be starting with lists today, but soon we'll be on this in exciting ways!

 Welcome to the community of web page creators!